-2.0.1 Body Corporate.
-As a body corporate, the Diocese has a board of directors, being the Diocesan Council, and Officers.
+Body Corporate.
+As a body corporate, the Diocese has a board of directors, 2.0.1 being the Diocesan Council, and Officers.
 In addition to the authority conferred upon the Diocesan Council by the Constitution and the Canons of the Diocese, it shall have the authority granted to such bodies by the State of Michigan unless specifically restricted by this Convention or the Canons of the Diocese.
 The Council shall be accountable to the Convention, and render a full published report concerning the work with which it is charged to each meeting of the said Convention.
 The Council shall exercise the powers conferred upon it by Canon, and such further powers as may be designated by Diocesan Convention.
 Between sessions of Convention, it may initiate and develop such new work as it may deem necessary.
-Except in order to address budget shortfalls or upon recommendation of the Chancellor as legal counsel to Convention.
+Except in order to address budget shortfalls or upon recommendation of the Chancellor as legal counsel to Convention and Council, in no case shall the Council be empowered to reverse any action of the Convention.
 The Trustees of the Diocese shall have jurisdiction and power to administer all property devised, conveyed or transferred to the Diocese for one or more express purposes and to manage investments of the Diocese and of those recognized congregations that elect to have the Trustees provide such services.

-2.1 Office of the Bishop
+2.1 Office of the Bishop.